joaocarvoli/salesManagement-backend/flow/README.md

 > Service Order
 - [ ] To add your `SO (Service Order)` you need to fill all fields.
 Two special fields are other tables `Doctor` and `Client`.

-> Cash Register
-- [ ] Add a new movement that would be assigned to an OS or not.
-If not, you can explain what was done.

 > Other observations:

 - [ ] To register or get the list of a `Doctor`, `Client` or `SO` you need to be logged in the system.